- Search The Registry

 Conversely, he became a strong supporter of the pro-slavery Democratic Party and its candidate in the 1828 U.S. presidential election, Andrew Jackson.
 After serving as a trusted adviser to Jackson for his first years as president, in 1833, Key was appointed U.S. attorney for Washington.
 Key used his position as Attorney to suppress abolitionists.
 In 1833, he secured a grand jury indictment against Benjamin Lundy, editor of the anti-slavery publication, the Genius of Universal Emancipation, and his printer, William Greer, for libel after Lundy published a pro-abolitionist article.
 In August 1836, Key prosecuted botanist and doctor Reuben Crandall, brother of Connecticut schoolteacher Prudence Crandall, who had recently moved to the national capital.

 Key secured an indictment for "seditious libel" after two marshals (who operated as slave catchers in their off hours) found Crandall had a trunk full of anti-slavery publications in his Georgetown residence, five days after the Snow Riot, caused by rumors that a mentally ill slave had attempted to kill an elderly white woman.
 In an April 1837 trial that attracted nationwide attention, Key charged that Crandall's actions instigated slaves to rebel.
 Crandall's attorneys acknowledged he opposed slavery but denied any intent or actions to encourage rebellion.
 Key served as U.S. attorney for Washington until 1841.
-On January 11, 1843, Key, most noted for writing the lyrics for a poem which eventually became the United States' national anthem, "The Star-Spangled Banner" died at the home of his daughter Elizabeth Howard in Baltimore at age 63.
+On January 11, 1843, Key, most noted for writing the lyrics for a poem that eventually became the United States' national anthem, "The Star-Spangled Banner," died at the home of his daughter Elizabeth Howard in Baltimore at age 63.